epfl-ada/ada-2024-project-outlier-1/README.md

     - Find and correct ambiguous and homonymous pages

-    Once the data is fully retrieved, with the list of articles and links of 2024 exactly matching the list from 2007:
+    Once the data is fully and correctly retrieved, with the list of articles and links of 2024 exactly matching the list from 2007:

     - Analyze difference in structure between the two years : comparison of the number of links per pages, average number of links.